Recommendation 5.4: Accessibility (Video)

 Be proactive about attending to accessibility considerations for video content.
 UW-Madison is committed to providing an accessible and inclusive learning environment in any circumstance so that students and instructors can fully participate.

 It is a significant benefit for all students to have captioned video content and transcribed audio content.
 Fortunately, there are tools in Kaltura that make the captioning process simpler.
 Aim to prepare your lectures far enough in advance that you can caption them (see an overview of this process Adding a captions file to media in Kaltura).
 Start with machine captioning, and then use the caption editor in Kaltura MediaSpace to improve the quality before you switch on the captions (see Step #10 on this KB Doc).
 Other supports you can provide to all students include structured notes or a transcript.
 Avoid releasing a video with only machine captions, as the potentially numerous errors could be disruptive to a viewer.

 Accommodations are changes made for individual learners to address a specific need.
-All approved accommodations that have been requested through McBurney Connect should be implemented by your instructor as long as they are timely and reasonable (from Student FAQ from the McBurney Disability Resource Center).
+All approved accommodations that have been requested through McBurney Connect should be implemented by your instructor as long as they are timely and reasonable.
 If you have a student who uses media or real-time captioning, or who uses a sign language interpreter as an approved disability-related accommodation, captioning of video content and transcription of audio-only content is required, and you should have received communications from the UW-Madison McBurney Disability Resource Center.
 For a listing of student accommodations in each section, log into McBurney Connect

 Useful Links for Creating and Sharing Videos

 - Read a one-page synopsis of Video Best Practices.

 - The Hybrid Instruction Toolkit provides extensive tips & guidance around creating content in audio & video formats.
 Delivering Video Content to Students.